samrum/homebridge-onstar/README.md

 Homebridge support for OnStar!

 A climate control switch is available by default.
-Charge Override, Alert, and Door Lock/Unlock functionality can be enabled via configuration options as seen in the example config below:
+Charge Override, Alert, and Door Lock/Unlock functionality can be enabled via configuration options as seen in the example config below.

 **Use at your own risk.
 This is an unofficial plugin.**

 ## Example config.json:

-Use a random version 4 uuid (there are online generators) as a deviceId.
+Use a random version 4 uuid as a deviceId.
+There are online generators you can use to generate one.

     {
       "accessories": [